 The one good thing you think might happen as you approach menopause is that your periods will be less often and a lot lighter.
 WRONG!
 This is another of the menopause myths.
 It can often be the opposite – PMS or heavy painful periods, even if you may never have suffered before.
 What’s that all about?
 It’s that oestrogen dominance from declining progesterone.

 It’s like being a teenager again, without the raging sex drive!

 There’s nothing you can do about it – You just have to get on with it

 NOT TRUE!
 There are so many things you can do.
 From cleaning up your diet, to minimising your exposure to hormone-disrupting chemicals, to better managing your stress, to getting the right exercise, to taking the right supplements…some simple tweaks to your diet and lifestyle (that are pleasurable not difficult) can make all the difference to your symptoms.

 If you are suffering from peri or post-menopausal symptoms, then please ASK FOR HELP.
 I really don’t want any woman suffering in silence because either they don’t know how to get help or they have been told to get on with it by the help they have already sought.

 Woman are so critical to everyone around them.
 We support and juggle like crazy to make sure everyone else is OK.
 Isn’t it time you put your oxygen mask on first?

-Please contact us and we can tell you how to get properly tested and what your options are for a better quality of life.
+Please contact me at [email protected] and I can tell you how to get properly tested and what your options are for a better quality of life.